Patient's Query

 Hello doctor,

-My age is 36 years and weight is 86 kg.
+My age is 36 years, and my weight is 86 kg.
 Recently, I observed that my fasting blood sugar was 125.
-All my LDL and HDL cholesterol levels are in control.
+All my LDL and HDL cholesterol levels are within normal limits.
 So, the doctor suggested me take Glycomet SR 500 after dinner and asked me to follow for three months.
-So I have one doubt like in case my fasting sugar level goes down and when it is in control, can I stop this tablet or I need to take lifelong?
-Please suggest.
+So I have one doubt, like in case my fasting sugar level goes down and when it is in control, can I stop this tablet, or do I need to take it lifelong?

 Hi,